Tamil Nadu Police

 Tamil Nadu Police is the primary law enforcement agency of the state of Tamil Nadu, India.
 It is over 150 years old and is the fifth largest state police force in India.
 Tamil Nadu has a police-population ratio of 1:632.

-The Director General of the Tamil Nadu police is C. Sylendra Babu.
+The Director General of the Tamil Nadu police is Shankar Jiwal.

 Organization

+Police Headquarters

+The Tamil Nadu Police is headed by the Director General of Police (DGP).
+The DGP has the designation of Head of Police Force (HoPF) and is assisted by special and additional DGPs.
+The current DGP is G. Venkataraman.
+The headquarters is also the office of the DGP and is situated in Chennai, the state's capital.
+The HQ oversees and coordinates the overall functioning of the police force in the state.

 For administrative purposes, the state has been divided into four police zones – North, South, West and Central each headed by an Inspector General of Police.

 Inspector-general of police will be assisted by a Deputy Inspector-General Of Police with jurisdiction of range comprising 2 or more districts.

 Each district is headed by a Superintendent of Police, whereas major metropolitan cities such as Chennai and it's satellite commissionerates in Tambaram and Avadi are headed by the Commissioner of Police equivalent to the rank of Additional Director General of Police and Madurai, Tiruchirappalli, Salem, Tiruppur, Tirunelveli, Coimbatore are headed by a City Commissioner Of Police equivalent to the rank of Inspector-General of Police.